yujunz/gitlab.com-runbooks/docs/patroni/postgres.md

 ### Resolution

 Verify that the slot is indeed not needed any more.
 Note that after dropping the slot Postgres will be free to delete the WAL data that replica would have needed to resume replication.
-If it turns out to be needed that replica will likely have to be recreated from scratch.
+If it turns out to be needed that replica will likely have to be resynced using wal-e/wal-g or recreated from scratch.

 Drop the replication slot with `SELECT pg_drop_replication_slot('slot_name');`